Military Recruitment and Requirements Guide: What You Need to Know Before Enlisting

 What medical or physical conditions can disqualify someone from military service?

-Disqualifying conditions include serious heart issues, mental health disorders, and certain chronic diseases.
-Poor vision, hearing problems, and severe allergies can also be barriers.
+Disqualifying conditions may include severe heart issues, mental health disorders, and some chronic illnesses.

-Each case is evaluated individually, and some conditions may be waivable.
+Each case is evaluated individually; some conditions may be waived.

 How many years of commitment are typically required when enlisting in the military?

-The standard initial enlistment is usually four years of active duty.
-Some specialized roles may require longer commitments.
+The average initial enlistment commitment is usually four years of active duty.